 The official zoning map is a legal document maintained by the Planning and Development Department that defines the zoning for all areas within the City’s jurisdiction.
 Every parcel of land within the City’s jurisdiction, including parkland, has a zoning designation.
 The spatial designations in the official zoning map are known as zoning districts.

-To determine the current zoning for a specific property, please use the iMAPS application.
+To determine the current zoning for a specific property, please try the Find My Zoning web page.

 Raleigh's Zoning Districts